EvilSasu/EvilSasu/README.md

 <h1 align="center"> Hi, I'm Daniel 👋 </h1>

 <h2 align="center">
   <strong>Passionate Game Developer from Poland and a graduate of the Kielce University of Technology with a Master of Engineering degree.
-Currently seeking an entry-level opportunity to develop my skills and gain valuable experience.</strong>
+Currently seeking an opportunity to further develop my skills and gain valuable experience.</strong>
 </h2>

 <p align="center">